lukso-network/docs/docs/tools/relayer-api/01-execute-transaction.md

 ).encodeABI()) ;
 ```

-Sign the transaction from one of the controller keys of your Universal Profile:
+Afterward, we sign the transaction from one of the controller keys of your Universal Profile.

 ```typescript title="Sign the transaction"
 const message = web3.utils.soliditySha3(keyManagerAddress, nonce, {